VantaTomat/gpt2-pure-PyTorch/README.md

 This repository contains a **minimal GPT-2 inference implementation written directly in PyTorch**, without using HuggingFace Transformers, safetensors, or high-level model wrappers.

-The goal of this project is **not production usage**, but exploration, learning, and solving a very specific constraint:
-> *Running GPT-2 style models when standard tooling is unavailable or undesirable.*

 ---

-## Why this exists
+## Why i made this script

-Most GPT-2 examples rely heavily on `transformers`, which hides a lot of the underlying mechanics.
+Most GPT-2 examples rely heavily on the `transformers` library, which hides a lot of the underlying mechanics.
+This project started when I wanted to run a GPT-2 model locally but couldn't install Transformers on my outdated system.
+Rather than give up, I built a pure PyTorch inference script from scratch.

-This script intentionally avoids that and instead:
+The script intentionally avoids standard tooling and instead:
 - Loads raw PyTorch checkpoints (`.pt` / `.bin`)
 - Implements a **byte-level BPE tokenizer** (GPT-2 style)
 - Implements attention, MLP, layer norm, and causal masking manually
 - Handles **messy / inconsistent checkpoint key names** with robust fallback logic

-Some of the solutions here are **not ideal**, and that’s intentional.
-They solve a *specific* problem under *specific constraints*.

----

-## What this is
-- Educational
-- Experimental
-- Debug-friendly
-- Useful when you want to understand or bypass higher-level tooling

-## What this is NOT
-- Production-ready
-- Optimized
-- Feature-complete
-- Intended to replace Transformers
+The goal of this project is not production usage, but exploration, learning, and solving a very specific constraint: running GPT-2 style models when standard tooling is unavailable or undesirable.
+It was a deeply educational experience, and I'm sharing it here in case others find it useful or interesting.

 ---